openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 #.
 View your course About page to test how the video will appear to learners.

 .. note::
-  On edX.org, you work directly with your Program Manager to set up the course video in the summary page.
+  On edX.org, you work directly with your Partner Manager to set up the course video in the summary page.

 .. _Set Course Effort Expectations: